-- 1. The Radar Cross section of a human is approximately 0 dBsm while a small car can be between 10 to 20 dBsm, depending on the side the Radar hits the car. - 2.
-The slower the vehicle that carries the radar sensor moves the smaller the doppler shift for slow moving objects-a scenario that is common in Urban areas where cars and humans coexist - 3.
-In addition to 2 above, the urban environment is also challenging because the distance between vehicle and other surrounding objects may be very short→the return signal will suffer from one of the 2 issues mentioned above. - 4.
-Micro Doppler-the movement of limbs creates very small frequency shifts with very small return signal amplitudes and often times in the opposite direction of the generic movement of the human, this again brings us back to the 2 unwanted options mentioned above.
+- 1. The Radar Cross Section (RCS) of a human is significantly smaller of a car.
+In some cases, a human's radar cross section is about 10 to 100 times smaller that of a car or approximately in the order 0 dBsm.
+On the contrary the RCS of a small car can be between 10 to 20 dBsm, depending on the side the Radar hits the car. - The slower the vehicle that carries the radar sensor moves the smaller the doppler shift for slow moving objects-a scenario that is common in urban areas where cars and humans coexist. - 3.
+In addition to 2 above, the urban environment is also challenging because the distance between vehicle and other surrounding objects may be very short so that the return signal will suffer from one of the 2 issues mentioned above. - Micro Doppler-the movement of limbs creates very small frequency shifts with very small return signal amplitudes and often times in the opposite or different direction of the generic movement of the human, this again brings us back to the 2 unwanted options in the section above.

-To summarize the disadvantages mentioned above with respect to the Doppler frequency shift and phase noise: Objects that move slow and have a small Radar Cross Section (RCS), such as walking humans, are much simpler to identify and classify with ultra-low phase noise and so is processing their velocity and location even if the distance is small.
-Further, Ultra-Low phase noise opens an entire domain of micro-Doppler signal processing.
+To summarize the disadvantages mentioned above with respect to the Doppler frequency shift and phase noise: it is 5 very hard to detect objects that move slow and have a small Radar Cross Section (RCS), such as pedestrians or bicy-

+On the contrary, with ultra-low phase-noise, it is much simpler to identify and classify objects that move slow and have a small Radar Cross Section (RCS), such as pedestrians or bicyclists.
+Further it is easier to compute the processing their velocity and location even if the distance is small.
+Further, Ultra-Low Phase-Noise opens an entire domain of micro-Doppler signal processing.

 Phase Noise Amplification:

-Radar System uses amplifiers in the transmit, receive and This invention discloses a system that utilizes a new and 40 LO distribution paths.
+Radar System uses amplifiers in the transmit, receive and LO distribution paths.
 All of these amplifiers suffer from a non-linear deficiency usually referred to as "1/f Noise".
-Meaning that the amplifier adds more noise closer to the signal it amplifies that further away from it.
+Meaning that the amplifier adds more noise closer to the 20 signal it amplifies that further away from it.
 Vehicle mounted Radar systems usually use a form of Frequency Modulated Continuous Wave (FMCW) which originate from the LO and already carry noise with them in the form of Phase Noise.
-When these signals travel through an amplifier, the phase noise is essentially amplified according to 1/f distance from the CW frequency.
-When implementing the disclosed radar with ultra-low phase noise synthesizer this kind of spectral contamination is reduced by 100-1000 times.
+When these signals travel through an amplifier, the 25 in Radar systems has been discussed in detail for the phase-noise is essentially amplified according to 1/f distance from the CW frequency.
+When implementing the disclosed radar with ultra-low phase-noise synthesizer this kind of spectral contamination is reduced by 100-1000 times.
 Pulse Compression

-The last item to discuss in this paper would be pulse compression, which is a signal processing method very often utilized together with FMCW.
-DURING the pulse compression signal creation, the phase noise of the signal shows as side lobes or elevated noise around the processed radar echo which essentially triggers 2 ripple effects:
+The following section discusses pulse compression, which is a signal processing method very often utilized together with FMCW.
+During the pulse compression signal creation, the phase-noise of the signal shows as sidelobes or elevated noise around the processed radar echo which essen- 35 tially triggers 2 ripple effects:

-- 1. Reduced Signal to Noise Ratio→diminishes the capability of object classification (especially objects with a small RCS) - Reduced Signal to Noise Ratio→worse Radar sensitivity→less range always add an error in the actual direction of the beam, therefore it is intuitively understandable that with lower phase noise better angular accuracy of the beam can be
+- 1. Reduced Signal to Noise Ratio diminishes the capability of object classification (especially objects with a small RCS) - 2.
+Reduced Signal to Noise Ratio causes worse Radar 40 sensitivity and results in less range

-Additional Advantages of Ultra-Low Phase Noise
+Additional Advantages of Ultra-Low Phase-Noise

 Many Radar systems implement beam forming mechanisms.
-Whether these mechanisms rely on phase shifting or electronic beam forming, the phase noise in the system will
+Whether these mechanisms rely on phase shifting or electronic beamforming, the phase-noise in the system will 45 always add an error in the actual direction of the beam, therefore it is intuitively understandable that with lower phase-noise better angular accuracy of the beam can be achieved.